 - MSc in Landscape Architecture or MA in Advanced Migration Studies (University of Copenhagen)

 - EUROSUD International Master in South European Studies (Autonoma University Madrid)

 - Master in Smart and Sustainable Cities or Master in Applied Sociology: Social Problems (Complutense University Madrid)

 The application deadline for all students wishing to begin their studies in September, 2023, was 16 January, 2023.
 The application window is now closed.
 Applications can be submitted until 12:00 CET (midday in Brussels) on the deadline day.
 No applications will be reviewed until the application window closes.

 Students from all over the world (from all countries) are eligible to apply.
 Of the 40 places available, approximately 20 will receive Erasmus Mundus scholarships.
 All applicants are automatically considered for scholarships.
 Applicants also wishing to be considered as self-paying students should select this option in the online application module (only available while the application window is open).
 Selecting the self-paying option does NOT impact a student’s chance of receiving a scholarship; the two selection processes are independent of each other.
 Please only apply for a self-paying place if you have sufficient financial means.

 There are three possible admissions decisions: accepted, waitlisted, not selected.
 All admissions decisions will be communicated by 01 March, 2023.

 When do classes begin?

 The first semester of 4CITIES takes place in Brussels, Belgium.
-In 2019, classes will begin on Monday, 16 September.
-An information packet with all relevant details is sent to incoming 4CITIES students once all admissions decisions are finalised.
+In 2022, classes began on Monday, 19 September.
+An information packet with all relevant details is sent to incoming 4CITIES students once all admissions decisions are finalized.